Last Updated on 31 July 2022

 One of Bosnia and Herzegovina’s most stunning sights, Kravice Waterfalls is located in the Herzegovinian region of the country.
 Kravice Waterfalls is one of the best waterfalls to visit in Bosnia and Herzegovina if you want to take a crisp swim in some stunning blue-green waters!
 There are beautiful picnic areas overlooking the lake and cascading falls, offering the perfect place to enjoy a cold Karlovačko (popular Balkan beer).

-How to get to Kravice Waterfalls: Kravice Waterfalls is ~50km drive from Mostar, or can be done as a day trip from Dubrovnik.
+How to get to Kravice Waterfalls: Kravice Waterfalls is ~50km drive from Mostar, or can be done as an organised day trip from Dubrovnik.

 Read more: Along with some stunning natural wonders, eastern Europe is your best friend if you are looking for cheap places to visit.
 Why not check out these tips on how to travel travel cheap in Europe for some need-to-know hacks?